ccjmne/blog/content/posts/going-horizontal.md

 ```

    Note that `column` wants to print out columns of unique width, regardless of
-their individual content.
+their individual content.<br>
    By default, it uses tabulations, but you may have it use spaces with the
-`-S|--use-spaces` flag, which takes the minimum number of whitespaces to
+<abbr font="mono" title="-S">--use-spaces</abbr> flag, which takes the minimum
-separate columns by:
+number of whitespaces to separate columns by:

 ```sh
 seq 100 150 | column